cNorspang/ASTEPWikiBak/services/TNM_Controller.md

 Once it receives the model from the **Combiner** service, it sends the model to the chosen router service.

 The result from the router service is sent to the **UI** and the route is drawn to a map on the UI.

+## Endpoints in the controller
+Here is a short explaination of the different endpoints of the controller.

+#### /
+The root endpoint simply just returns a string saying: "Working as intended" to say that the service is running.

+#### /info
+This endpoint is used by the UI for creating its entry in the UI.
+This endpoint returns a JSON object telling the name of the service and what category on aSTEP it belongs to.

+#### /fields
+This endpoint is used by the UI to create the input fields of the service.
+These has been made dynamic so that they change depending on the users input.

+#### /render
+This endpoint is called whenever the "Visualise Result" button is pressed.
+It is here the controller does all the heavy lifting of contacting different services and lastly returning a map with the route to the UI.

+#### /readme
+This endpoint simply returns the readme file located in the repository.
+Furthermore this file is written to the UI before the "Visualise Result" button is clicked, which is why it is used to write instructions on how to use the service.

 ## How to run locally
 Firstly the repository for the controller has to be installed.
 Then the packages in the **requirements.txt** file has to be downloaded.
 When the packages has been downloaded, one can simple run the **service.py** file and acces the UI through this link: https://astep.cs.aau.dk/tool/localhost:5000 .